kwesiRutledge/goop2/README.md

 ## Examples

+We aim to include examples for how to use Goop2 in a Wiki page [here](https://github.com/kwesiRutledge/goop2/wiki/Examples).

-There are several examples in the test files.
-Check out `lp_solve_test.go` for an example.
+Some extra examples can also be found in the test files.
+Check out the files in `testing/solvers` for such examples (for example, `lp_solve_test.go` contains an example of a Linear Program).

 ## To-Dos